Nautilloid/bloggy/content/dvwa/Local File Inclusion/index.md

 draft: false
 tags: ["Caido", "LFI", "Web"]
 categories: ["Hacking"]
+description: "A practical guide to exploiting Local File Inclusion (LFI) vulnerabilities in DVWA.
+Learn how attackers can access sensitive files, achieve code execution, and escalate privileges using LFI techniques.
+This guide covers real-world payloads, log poisoning, remote file inclusion, and tips for detection and prevention, with hands-on examples and screenshots."
 ---
 Local File Inclusion is an attack technique in which attackers trick a web application into either running or exposing files on a web server.
 LFI attacks can expose sensitive information, and in severe cases, they can lead to cross-site scripting (XSS) and remote code execution.
 LFI is listed as one of the OWASP Top 10 web application vulnerabilities.